robinhood/faust/docs/introduction.rst

 Faust requires Python 3.6 or later, and a running Kafka broker.

-There's currently no plan to port Faust to earlier Python versions, please get in touch if this is something that you want to work on.
+There's currently no plan to port Faust to earlier Python versions;
+please get in touch if you want to work on this.

 Extensions
 ----------